European Traveler

 Exterior view of the Anne Frank Huis Museum in Amsterdam

 The Anne Frank House currently has no cloakroom or coin lockers.
-Very small backpacks may be carried by hand but buggies and any larger bags may not be taken into the museum building.
+Very small backpacks (A4 size) may be carried by hand but buggies and any larger bags may not be taken into the museum building.
 (Leave luggage at the hotel or prebook bag storage online.

 Some staircases inside the museum are extremely steep even for visitors who otherwise have little difficulty walking or negotiating regular stairs.